-'''

 move set rad x 1.
 120. 2.
 140.

-'''

 The number 1 specifies the radial change around x at 120 length units along the x-axis and 2 is the change at 140 length units, nor will move nodes away in the direction of averaged normal local vector.
 Associated element faces must exist.
-Eventually use the "mids" command to correct the midside node position of higher order elements,
+Eventually use the "mids" command to correct the midside node position of higher order elements, move set nor 1.2 a move slave-set equ trgt-set 0.01 mir will mirror the set.
+The mirror-plane is placed normal to the direction running from P1 to P2 and placed at P2, or defined by a point and a main-axis (x-y-z) as shown in the following example:

-'''

-move set nor 1.2 a

-'''

-With parameter equ points will be moved to their nearest neighbour in set "trgt-set" as long as the neighbour is not more than 0.01 units away:
+With parameter equ points or nodes will be moved to their nearest neighbour (nodes only to nodes, points only to points) in set "trgt-set" as long as the neighbour is not more than 0.01 units away: